Borewit/music-metadata/README.md

 });
 ```

-You can also listen for the 'done' event, this will be raised when parsing has finished or an error has occurred.
+The ``done``` event will be raised when parsing has finished or an error has occurred.
 This could be
 used to disconnect from the stream as soon as parsing has finished, saving bandwidth.

 ```javascript